Call for Applications

 - Applications will be accepted until the closing date noted above;

-- Applications must be submitted in Ukrainian, Russian, or English using the online application form and budget template provided;
+- Applications must be submitted electronically to [email protected] in Romanian, Russian, or English using the application form provided;

 - Budgets AND budget notes must be uploaded in the online application using the provided templates by the closing date; See Application Components section below.

 - Incomplete applications will not be considered.
 Each application requires a complete application proposal form, budget and budgetary notes.